microsoft/react-native-code-push/README.md

 1. Execute `react-native bundle` in order to generate the updated JS bundle for your app.
 2. Execute `code-push release <appName> <jsBundleFilePath> <appVersion> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server.
 Assuming your CWD is the root directory of your React Native app, `<jsBundleFilePath>` could be `iOS/main.jsbundle` for iOS, or `android/app/src/main/assets/index.android.jsbundle` for Android.

 And that's it!
 For more information regarding the CodePush API, including the various options you can pass to the `sync` method, refer to the reference section below.
-Additionally, for more information regarding the CLI and how the release (or promote and rollback) commands work, refer to it's [documentation](http://microsoft.github.io/code-push/docs/cli.html).
+Additionally, for more information regarding the CLI and how the release (or promote and rollback) commands work, refer to the [documentation](http://microsoft.github.io/code-push/docs/cli.html).

 ## Releasing asset updates - iOS